Of Lottery Tickets And College Degrees: Financial Advisors' Daily Digest

 All this is not to say people shouldn’t be getting a college education.
 In general, college grads do better than those with just high school diplomas.
 But now more than ever it behooves us to look at the long term financial consequences of our decisions – especially those bearing high price tags.
 Able students can get merit-based scholarships; others can start out at a lower-cost community college; parents of non-academically oriented kids might do better to spend the same money they’d pay for a degree to help their kid get started in a business – say, by putting a down payment on an apartment rental and teaching their kid to manage it, repair it, learn how to profit from it, etc.

 Gambling, gaming or “alternative investor preferences” as I’ve seen it described more euphemistically, can cost a little or a lot.
-It is therefore worthwhile to assess what is driving your decisions.
+It is, therefore, worthwhile to assess what is driving your decisions.
 All too often, the reasons are not the rational ones we assume but rather deep-seated behavioral calculations, like dreams of riches that prompt lottery ticket purchases.

 Similar emotional drives influence our choices regarding the education and training of the young -- like pride, a quest for status by associating with prestigious institutions, wanting to fit in with what everybody else is doing or a desire to avoid being seen as an outsider.
 A better starting place is an honest assessment of each person’s unique strengths and willingness to commit, along with rational calculations of costs and benefits.